Great Things to Do Near Casa Francigena

 Visit Orvieto

-The Umbrian town of Orvieto is only 1/2hr drive away and well worth visiting.
+The Umbrian town of Orvieto is only half an hour in the car and well worth visiting.
 It is situated on the flat summit of a large butte of volcanic tuff and is a stunning sight both from afar and close up.
-Explore the underground tunnels, the classy shops and restaurants and marvel at the ‘Duomo’, the façade of which graces many a postcard.
+Explore the underground tunnels, the classy shops and restaurants, and marvel at the ‘Duomo’, the ornate façade of which graces many a postcard.

 The Eternal City of Rome